Canada Online Casinos

 Load times are faster with apps, and in many cases, the gameplay will appear smoother.

-The key drawback is a smaller choice of games.
+The key drawback is game diversity.
 While the full website versions of online casinos can have up to 1000 games, apps sometimes have as few as 50.
-Certain types of games work perfectly on smartphones.
-Examples are slots, video poker, and scratch cards.
-Other types of games — for example, live dealer casinos — are better on a tablet, laptop, or desktop than on the smallest screens.
+That said, certain types of games work perfectly on smartphones, like online slots, video poker, and scratch cards.
+Other types of games — for example, live dealers — are better on a tablet, laptop, or desktop than on smaller screens.

 Bonuses at real money casinos in Canada